-A few weeks ago, I shared a crazy good deal on Kindle Unlimited (free for a 2 month subscription!) and so many of you signed up and then asked . . . “what books on Kindle Unlimited are worth reading?”
+Last week, I shared a crazy good deal on Kindle Unlimited (click here to see what offer Amazon gives you – it’s usually a few free months or a couple of months for a dollar or two!) and so many of you signed up and then asked . . . “what books on Kindle Unlimited are worth reading?”

 Well, here you go!

-You don’t need a Kindle to use Kindle Unlimited – the Kindle app is free to download and you can use it on your phone or tablet.
+You don’t need a Kindle to use Kindle Unlimited – the Kindle app is free to download and you can use it on your phone or tablet device.
 For the record, though, I LOVE my Kindle, and if you’re on the fence, I highly recommend getting one!

 My favorite Kindle Unlimited Books for Adults